Catori/catori_core-rs/README.md

 (true, true, true) * (true, true, true) => (true, true, true, true, true, true, true, true, true)
 ```

-### Observation Type
+### Destructuring Type

-Observation is based on destructuring

-Any Catori Path can be an Observation Type.
+Any Catori Path can be an observed or destructured.
 When one Path is observed by another Path,
 the Observee collapses (evaluates) itself, in an attempt to conform to the expectations of the observer.
 All operations except observations are lazy, or in other words, there is only structure until
 observation puts things into motion.